 Three Springs pedigree farm in Oklahoma becomes operational.

-New joint-venture agreement begins in China.
+New join-venture agreement begins in China.

 Second joint-venture agreement in Brazil.
 New distributorship agreement in Thailand.

 Opens Cobb’s fifth US hatchery in Fayetteville, Arkansas.

 Cobb Germany is formed to target central and eastern Europe.

 Work starts on a third pedigree breeding complex at Grand Meadows in Oklahoma.

 Cobb-Vantress, Inc acquires the assets of Avian Farms including facilities in Kentucky and —Texas, and the Avian genetic lines.

 A new grandparent franchise, Cobb South Africa, is set up by Rainbow Farms.

 Production begins at a new grandparent complex established by Cobb Egypt.